 Research papers should not exceed 8 000 words, even if reviewers have asked for additional material.
-The number of words includes all text from the Abstract through the Literature Cited.
+The number of words includes all text from the abstract through the references list, tables and figures.
 Manuscripts that substantially exceed the word limit will be returned.

 The cover page of the manuscript must include the title of the paper (and preferably a running head (short title of 40 or fewer characters) for the article header), a list of five to eight keywords, and a word count.